darktable-org/dtdocs/content/module-reference/processing-modules/vignetting.md

 ---

 **Note:** This module is known to provoke banding artifacts under certain conditions.
-You should consider activating the [_dither and posterize_](./dithering.md) module to alleviate this.
+You should consider activating the [_dither or posterize_](./dither-or-posterize.md) module to alleviate this.

 ---

-_**Also note:** This module can produce unnatural-looking results and should be used with care.
-Instead, use the [exposure](./exposure.md) module with an [elliptical mask](../../darkroom/masking-and-blending/masks/drawn.md) with a large transition area and, if necessary, use the [color balance rgb](./color-balance-rgb.md) module with the same mask to reduce saturation at the edges._
+**Also note:** This module can produce unnatural-looking results and should be used with care.
+Instead, use the [exposure](./exposure.md) module with an [elliptical mask](../../darkroom/masking-and-blending/masks/drawn.md) with a large transition area and, if necessary, use the [color balance rgb](./color-balance-rgb.md) module with the same mask to reduce saturation at the edges.

 ---